RickHPotter/finance.rb/README.md

 - Extra:
   - ⌛ Made possible to change FK of CardTransaction (should create/use another money_transaction).
   - ⌛ Made possible to change FK of Investment (should create/use another money_transaction).
+  - ⌛ Added factory and model-based specs for Installment.

 ## GAARA-09/fe-01: Refine AutocompleteSelect